kennethlarotyamat/project16/media/text/readme.md

 I thought that I was really close with the nesletter signup, but I have to do it all over again. what a headache.
 I have to start from the beginning.
+It seems like I was making really great progress using chat gpt, but everything just really got a whole lot worse.

 I'm really amazed with how useful chat gpt is with this javascript stuff.

 ...